 BC Assessment by the numbers:

-- Total amount of 'non-market change', including new construction, rezoning changes and subdivisions is approximately $22.1 billion, a decrease of almost -12.7 percent from the 2020 Roll of $25.3 billion.
+- Total amount of 'non-market change', including new construction, rezonings and subdivisions is approximately $39.62 billion, an increase of over 18 percent from the 2023 Roll of $33.52 billion.

 - Over 98% of property owners typically accept their property assessment without proceeding to a formal, independent review of their assessment.

 BC Assessment key dates:

 - July 1 is the uniform date that actual (market) value of all properties is determined for the purpose of property assessments.